awsdocs/aws-php-developers-guide/doc_source/guide_streams.rst

 .. warning::

-    The SDK will take ownership of any raw PHP stream resource supplied as an input parameter to a command.
-The stream will be consumed and closed on your behalf.
+    The SDK takes ownership of any raw PHP stream resource supplied as an input parameter to a command.
+The stream is consumed and closed on your behalf.

     If you need to share a stream between an SDK operation and your code, wrap it in an instance of ``GuzzleHttp\Psr7\Stream`` before including it as a command parameter.
-The SDK will consume the stream, so your code will need to account for movement of the stream's internal cursor.
-Guzzle streams will call ``fclose`` on the underlying stream resource when they are destroyed by PHP's garbage collector, so you will not need to close the stream yourself.
+The SDK consumes the stream, so your code needs to account for movement of the stream's internal cursor.
+Guzzle streams call ``fclose`` on the underlying stream resource when they are destroyed by PHP's garbage collector, so you do not need to close the stream yourself.

 Stream Decorators
 =================